angus-lau/cleancode/README.md

 # cleancode

-AI-powered code review CLI with deep codebase understanding.
+Code review CLI with deep codebase understanding.
 Uses tree-sitter for structural analysis, SQLite for persistent indexing, and Claude for intelligent review.

 ## Features